topcoder-platform/taas-apis/README.md

    npm run local:init
    ```

-   This command will do 2 things:
+   This command will do 3 things:

-   - create Database table
+   - create Database tables (drop if exists)
-   - create Elasticsearch indexes
+   - create Elasticsearch indexes (drop if exists)
+   - import demo data to Database and index it to ElasticSearch (clears any existent data if exist)

 5. 🚀 Start Topcoder TaaS API